Classic New York Cheesecake

 Cheesecake has always been my husband Michael’s favorite dessert.
 I remember when I first met my future mother-in-law over 20 years ago, she told me the key to her son’s heart was through his stomach—and he could be persuaded to do just about anything for a slice of NY cheesecake.
 Fortunately, I had just graduated from culinary school, so I had a little advantage in both winning his heart and perfecting my cheesecake recipe!

-I know making cheesecake can seem a little intimidating.
+I know making cheesecake can be intimidating.
 It’s a custard dessert that needs careful baking in a water bath to prevent cracking and to get that perfect, creamy consistency.
 But don’t let that scare you off.
 With a few pointers and a tried-and-true recipe, even beginners can whip up a dense, rich, and crack-free cheesecake.
-This is the kind of tradition-worthy dessert that rivals the best New York delicatessens—and who knows, it might even help you win someone over!
+Who knows, it might even help you win someone over!

 What You’ll Need To Make New York Cheesecake